 Missouri Developmental Disabilities Council Partners in Policymaking

-- Are you a parent of a child with a disability or a person with a disability?
+- Are you a parent of a child with an intellectual or developmental disability (I/DD) or a person with an I/DD?

 - Would you like to see a barrier-free society where everyone is a valued member of their community?

 - Are you interested in promoting change within your community?
 Within the state?

 If you answered yes to these questions, you might be interested in becoming one of a growing number of Missouri's Partners in Policymaking Graduates.
 Partners in Policymaking is a leadership training program for adults with disabilities and parents of children with developmental disabilities.
 The program teaches leadership skills and techniques to develop positive partnerships with elected officials, school personnel and other individuals who make policy decisions about services that you and/or your family use.